If This Isn’t Your First DUI, You Need A Strong Advocate

 Attorney Eric Thole gives clients the edge they need to overcome their criminal charges.
-As a former assistant Washington County prosecutor, and past Stillwater and Cottage Grove city attorney, Mr. Thole knows the steps the prosecution will take when building its case against you.
-Drawing upon this inside knowledge, Mr. Thole is able to build smart legal defense strategies that get his clients the best possible resolution of their DUI or OUI charges.
+As a former assistant Washington County prosecutor, and past Stillwater and Cottage Grove city attorney, Mr. Thole knows the steps the prosecution will likely take when building its case against you.
+Drawing upon this inside knowledge, Mr. Thole is able to build smart legal defense strategies that help get his clients the best possible resolution of their DUI or OUI charges.

 When good people make mistakes, they contact former prosecutor Eric Thole for legal representation.

 A Former Prosecutor Fighting Your Multiple DUI Offenses

 Minnesota and Wisconsin take severe action against repeat DUI/OUI offenders.
 If you have been charged with your second or third DUI, you are facing serious criminal charges.
 Fourth and fifth DUI charges are felonies.
 If convicted you face mandatory jail sentences and thousands of dollars in fines.

 In addition to the legal punishments, repeated DUI convictions bring collateral consequences, including: